EmilianoRivasMX/Forum_chat/README.md

 # Forum Chat 👥💬
-This is a little example of a forum chat, that refresh on real-team and supports multiple users.
+This is a little example of a forum chat, that refresh on real-time and supports multiple users.

 <!-- You can see the demo on -->